If you’re like me, you start your job search efforts with incredible optimism. That lasts about a week.

-I quickly realized that, while there were untold numbers of potential positions available out there, very few of them fit with my education and qualifications and my own career goals.
-In desperation, I started applying for a job with pretty much every opening I spotted.
+You might quickly realized that, while there are many part-time positions available out there, very few of them fit with your education and qualifications.
+Much less your own career goals.

-With that strategy, I heard back from a grand total of zero employers.
+With that strategy, you’re likely to hear back from a grand total of zero employers.

 That desperation and frustration is familiar to anyone who has been out of work and looking for a job.
 In fact, there’s a name for the complete lack of response from employers: the Black Hole.